LedMetal/gibson-clone/README.md

 ## Latest Update

-I have completed the Header component, with the navigation bar complete with all the menus and submenus.
+I have completed the Footer component, which is really a three-part footer; a signup section, the main footer links, and the Gibson brands section.

-I used <a href="https://material.angular.io/components/menu/overview" target="_blank">Angular Material Menu</a> as a basis of the navigation menu system.
-It was tricky in terms of the menu's positioning, as well as each subsequent sub menu's relative positioning.

-I am also saving all the dummy data into json files, which I will then send out as an Observable from a service.
+This was pretty straightforward with the help of flex grid CSS.
+Now, we finally get to start on the main pages of the site!

 ---